terracenter/gentoo_install/README.md

 lscpu | awk '/^CPU\(s\):/ {print $2}'
 ```

-Additionally, to keep the system responsive when we're compiling, the build system supports limiting the maximum load for compilation with the parameter `--load-average`.
+Additionally, to keep the system responsive when compiling, the build system supports limiting the maximum load for compilation with the parameter `--load-average`.

 With all that we've said in this section, let's edit the `make.conf` file again: